-Big Data 4 Development in the Horn of Africa: An added tool to the Monitoring and Evaluation Toolbox
+Big Data 4 Development: An added tool to the Monitoring and Evaluation Toolbox

 Articles & Insights

 “M&E has a role to play in helping people and projects to adjust modalities alongside the COVID realities.
 To achieve this, both tech-enabled and human data collection and evaluation efforts need to be culturally and linguistically sensitive.”

 The challenge associated with the COVID-19 pandemic has made development partners and practitioners to ask difficult questions on how programs can be implemented using consistent data from the changing environment.
 In equal measure, implementing partners have also mentioned that the policies put in place in communities have made it difficult to access the beneficiaries with the time-of-reach being reduced considerably.
 While evaluations are considered a resolve of specific laid out periods in programs (base-line, mid-line and end-line), monitoring is a continuous expectation by the implementing, and development partners.

 The current methods of data collection and analysis have fallen short due to the restrictions of access and other policy directives.
 On the other hand, data production has increased within the same period.
 The World Bank has recently encouraged the use of digital data in monitoring and evaluation processes based on the lessons learnt from third party monitoring in insecure areas.
 Specifically,“M&E has a role to play in helping people and projects to adjust modalities alongside the COVID realities.
 To achieve this, both tech-enabled and human data collection and evaluation efforts need to be culturally and linguistically sensitive.”1 This policy brief extrapolates the argument of inclusion of big data as an additional tool for monitoring and evaluation for development programs in the Horn of Africa.